-The Study Preparatory School ("the School") is a limited company (Company n°1229741) and charity (Charity n°271012).
-Our registered address is 4 Peek Crescent, London, SW19 5ER.
-We are an independent girls preparatory school.
+The Study Preparatory School ("the School") is a limited company (Company no. 1229741) and charity (Charity no. 271012).
+The registered address is 4 Peek Crescent, London, SW19 5ER.
+The School is an independent girls preparatory school.

-We are the data controller for the purpose of the General Data Protection Regulation (EU 2016/679), the UK Data Protection Act 2018, and supporting legislation.
+The School is the data controller for the purpose of the General Data Protection Regulation (EU 2016/679), the UK Data Protection Act 2018, and supporting legislation.